jamzrob/jamzrob.com/index.md

     </h3>
     <ul>
       <li>
-    Designed to add a sense of spontaneity into modern life by planning an evening out filled with random activite
+    Designed to add a sense of spontaneity into modern life by planning an evening out filled with random activities.
       </li>
     </ul>
   </h6>